-Diverticulitis is a form of diverticular disease that is common in people over the age of 60 in western countries such as Ireland and the UK.
-Like many diseases, diverticulitis can be caused by a lack of certain nutrients that our bodies need to stay healthy.
+Diverticulitis is a form of diverticular disease common in people over 60 in Western countries such as Ireland and the UK.
+Like many diseases, diverticulitis can be caused by a lack of nutrients our bodies need to stay healthy.

 Most people with diverticular disease do not experience symptoms, but some unlucky ones can experience a great deal of pain from diverticulitis.
 Here is our guide to diverticulitis, how to avoid it and how to treat it if you are diagnosed.